olcf/SC20_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 # `jsrun` Job Launcher

 When running programs on a workstation, most of the time you can simply execute `./a.out` and wait for the results.
-On most HPC cluster, you must use a "batch scheduler" to request one or more compute nodes to run on and a "job launcher" to execute your program on the compute node(s) you were allocated.
+On most HPC clusters, you must use a "batch scheduler" to request one or more compute nodes to run on and a "job launcher" to execute your program on the compute node(s) you were allocated.
 In this challenge, you will learn the basics of how to launch jobs on Summit with IBM's `jsrun` job launcher.

 ## Summit Nodes